-3. Regulations
+3. General Regulations

 - 3.1.
 Hillclimbs are a two-day event.
 The only person who can make exceptions to this rule is the event chair.
 Drivers wishing to participate on Sunday only must be pre-registered and it must be cleared with the event chair; such drivers lose the right to protest. - 3.2.
 A valid driver's license must be shown at registration, without exception.
 Drivers, workers, and other participants must sign, and therefore accept the terms of, all releases required for the event.
 This may include club, landowner, municipal, state, and medical treatment/transport releases. - 3.3.
+A medical form will be filled out and handed to registration for all workers, drivers, crew, and anyone else who signs the waivers.
+A new medical form will be needed at each event. - 3.4.
 All entrants shall state that they either own their vehicle or have permission to use it, prior to running an event.
-This information will be stated on the entry form for each event. - 3.4.
+This information will be stated on the entry form for each event. - 3.5.
 If there are more than 2 drivers in a vehicle, or more than 2 vehicles per driver, those drivers may not get a full set of runs, despite regulation 3.17.
-One entry per vehicle, per driver. - 3.5.
-Notification of time and place of the mandatory new driver orientation shall be provided in the entry package. - 3.6.
-All participants, workers, and crew will be issued identification indicating that they have signed release forms and are allowed to be on the hill. - 3.7.
+One entry per vehicle, per driver. - 3.6.
+Notification of time and place of the mandatory new driver orientation shall be provided in the entry package. - 3.7.
+All participants, workers, and crew will be issued identification indicating that they have signed release forms and are allowed to be on the hill. - 3.8.
 No one other than workers, drivers, and those given permission by the event chair will be on the course, or beyond set barriers.
-The only exception to this would be on courses set on roads that are public ways and must be opened to the public periodically throughout the event. - 3.8.
+The only exception to this would be on courses set on roads that are public ways and must be opened to the public periodically throughout the event. - 3.9.
 No one under the age of 18 will be on the course at any time or for any reason while the course is open.
 The only exception is that minors age 16-18 may work on the course with a fully executed minor release form.
 These forms are available from the sponsoring club.
-It is suggested that the event chair be contacted prior to the event if 16 to 18 year-olds wish to work. - 3.9.
-Refunds to entrants for withdrawn entries or failure to pass Technical Inspection will be made solely at the discretion of the sponsoring clubs. - 3.10.
-If a vehicle crashes, it is subject to a new technical inspection before running again, at the discretion of the Technical Inspector. - 3.11.
+It is suggested that the event chair be contacted prior to the event if 16 to 18 year-olds wish to work. - 3.10.
+Refunds to entrants for withdrawn entries or failure to pass Technical Inspection will be made solely at the discretion of the sponsoring clubs. - 3.11.
+If a vehicle crashes, it is subject to a new technical inspection before running again, at the discretion of the Technical Inspector. - 3.12.
 Each driver must attend a drivers' meeting each day before he or she is allowed to make a competition, practice, or familiarization run.
 The location for posting announcements pertaining to the event will be announced during the drivers meeting.
 Drivers are responsible for being aware of updates at all times.